 - 5. Show your accumulator to your TA for your exit ticket. - a.
-TA will perform a test of a different sequence of numbers. - b.
+TA will direct you to demonstrate a test of a different sequence of numbers. - b.
 TA will review Verilog code. - c.
-TA will ask questions about the design. - 6.
-Return your iceStick USB FPGA and PMODs and cleanup your workstation before leaving.
+TA will ask questions about the design.